-There has been a lot of buzz lately about the new, more up-to-date and modern, dress and grooming standards for Mormon missionaries that were published by the LDS Church in July 2013.
+In July 2013, The Church of Jesus Christ of Latter-day Saints published a new, more up-to-date and modern, set of dress and grooming standards for missionaries.
 Most notable is the lighter colored suits and slacks allowed for the young men: light gray and tan suits, along with khaki dress pants, are now permissible for Elders.
 Some major changes also took place with the Sister missionary wardrobe with the last couple of years, with nylons becoming optional and the minimum dress length going from mid-calf to the knee.
 For both men and women, lighter, brighter colors are now allowed.

 Sister Missionary Dress and Grooming Standards